 The drip edge is a thin metal strip that protects the edges of your roof from water damage by directing water runoff into the gutters.
 This prevents the water from being absorbed into the edges of the shingles or seeping back onto the decking and causing rot around the edge of your roof.

-The fascia is a visible board that sits perpendicular to the roofline, and blocks moisture from entering the roofing system.
+The fascia is a visible board that sits against the roofline, and blocks moisture from entering the roofing system.
 The fascia also holds the gutters in place, and adds a smooth, even appearance to the edge of the roof.

 Not every roof includes a soffit, but when they are needed it is for a good reason.
 The soffit is the underside of a roof that extends past the exterior walls of a home.
 Many times, soffits have built in vents which contribute to the overall roofing ventilation system to maintain good airflow throughout the roofing system.